Question 121·Medium·Rhetorical Synthesis

 Identify the writing goal

-The question says the student wants to highlight how ENIAC differed from earlier computing devices in terms of speed.
+The student wants to highlight how ENIAC differed from earlier computing devices in terms of speed.

-Correct answer: Completed in 1945, the programmable computer ENIAC could perform about 5,000 additions per second, making it roughly 1,000 times faster than earlier mechanical calculators.
+Correct answer: ENIAC performed about 5,000 additions per second—roughly 1,000 times faster than earlier mechanical calculators.